Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

       (only a project administrator can).

 -  **Member of user groups**: For each individual members, the column lists all the project user groups s/he belongs to.
-See ? for more information on user groups.
+See `User Groups`_ for more information on user groups.

     **Important**